94% of the time, users focus on a website’s design to form an opinion.

 Vague messaging refers to content that fails to communicate your unique value proposition.

-This kind of messaging can leave your audience wondering what exactly your brand does and offers, leaving them most likely to bounce off your page if they don’t understand the value or relevance of what’s being offered on the table.
+They’re more likely to bounce off your page if they don’t understand the value or relevance of what’s being offered.

 To avoid this mistake, display effective messaging — just right above the fold — to inform your audience what your brand offers and what makes you stand out from the competition.